microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     ARROW = "arrow",
     CSV = "csv",
     JSON = "json"
 }

+// Warning: (ae-missing-release-tag) "DataGraphEdges" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface DataGraphEdges {
+    identifier?: string;
+    input?: string;
+    source?: string;
+    target?: string;
+}

+// Warning: (ae-missing-release-tag) "DataGraphNodes" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface DataGraphNodes {
+    bindings: CartesianPointBindings;
+    identifier?: string;
+    input?: string;
+}

+// Warning: (ae-missing-release-tag) "DataGraphSchema" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface DataGraphSchema extends ResourceSchema {
+    edges: DataGraphEdges;
+    nodes: DataGraphNodes;
+    // (undocumented)
+    profile: KnownProfile.DataGraph;
+}

 // Warning: (ae-missing-release-tag) "DataNature" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)